-The 16-month, full-time program based at the Universities at Shady Grove in Rockville, Md., integrates basic and applied pharmaceutical sciences with hands-on laboratory research experience.
+The 16-month, full-time program available at both Baltimore and Shady Grove campuses integrates basic and applied pharmaceutical sciences with hands-on laboratory research experience.

 Completion of a biopharmaceutical research internship and capstone project are hallmarks of the program.
 Students will work with an assigned faculty advisor to help tailor these experiences to meet their unique career goals.
 A thesis is not required for this program.

 Watch this three-minute video to learn more about the benefits of pursuing your MS in Pharmaceutical Sciences (PSC) at the University of Maryland School of Pharmacy.